AdelHamed-X/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File #06 adds multiple permissions to user, group and other.
 File #07 adds multiple permissions to user, group and other.
 File #08 adds multiple permissions to user, group and other.
 File #09 adds multiple permissions to user, group and other.
+File #10 copies the same mode of another file
+File #11 adds permission to all subdirectories Recrusively File #12 creates new directory with certain permissions File #13 changes the group owner of a file